tykim6/perspectives/_posts/2024-03-04-Perspective on Hypothesis Tests.md

     $$
     g(\bar{X}_{LTB}, \bar{X}_{STB}) \rightarrow^p g(\mu_{LTB}, \mu_{STB}) = \mu_{LTB} - \mu_{STB}
     $$

+[^label3]: More formally known as the population parameter.

 Let’s check-in: we have our null model, our alternative model, and an understanding of how our data relates to the two.